 “Lowest observed adverse effect level” or “LOAEL” means the lowest concentration of a hazardous substance at which there is a statistically or biologically significant increase in the frequency or severity of an adverse effect between an exposed population and a control group.

-“Mail” means delivery through the United States Postal Service or an equivalent method of delivery or transmittal, including private mail carriers, or personal delivery.

-“Maximum contaminant level” or “MCL” means the maximum concentration of a contaminant established by either the Washington state board of health or the United States Environmental Protection Agency under the Federal Safe Drinking Water Act (42 U.S.C.
-300f et seq.) and published in chapter 248-54 WAC or 40 C.F.R.
-141.
+“Maximum contaminant level” or “MCL” means the maximum concentration of a contaminant established by either the Washington state board of health or the United States Environmental Protection Agency under the Safe Drinking Water Act (42 U.S.C.
+300f et seq.) and published in chapter 246-290 WAC or 40 C.F.R.
+Part 141.

-“Maximum contaminant level goal” or “MCLG” means the maximum concentration of a contaminant established by either the Washington state board of health or the United States Environmental Protection Agency under the Federal Safe Drinking Water Act (42 U.S.C.
-300f et seq.) and published in chapter 248-54 WAC or 40 C.F.R.
-141 for which no known or anticipated adverse effects on human health occur, including an adequate margin of safety.
+“Maximum contaminant level goal” or “MCLG” means the maximum concentration of a contaminant established by either the Washington state board of health or the United States Environmental Protection Agency under the Safe Drinking Water Act (42 U.S.C.
+300f et seq.) and published in chapter 246-290 WAC or 40 C.F.R.
+Part 141 for which no known or anticipated adverse effects on human health occur, including an adequate margin of safety.

 “Method detection limit” or “MDL” means the minimum concentration of a compound that can be measured and reported with ninety-nine percent (99%) confidence that the value is greater than zero.